History of Belfast: Act of Union, direct rule and rapid growth

 For the Battle of the Boyne commemorations on 12 July 1829, Orange Institution parades in Belfast were banned, leading to demonstrations and serious rioting in the city.
 These spread to County Armagh and County Tyrone, lasting several days and resulting in at least 20 deaths.
 In July 1837, the steam locomotives "Express" and "Fury" were delivered to Belfast Harbour from Manchester and were drawn up from Belfast docks by horse to eventually be placed on the new railway line laid Between Belfast and Lisburn.
 Nearly 1,600 spectators gathered at 4 am to watch the test runs of each machine.
 Later, local Presbyterian clergy would condemn the running of trains on Sundays, saying "its business was sending souls to the devil at the rate of 6 pence apiece."
 The general public largely ignored these protests by the ministers and rode the train.

-Daniel O'Connell launched his Repeal the Act of Union movement in 1840 and was invited to speak in Belfast in January 1841.
+Daniel O'Connell began his Repeal the Act of Union movement in 1840 and was invited to speak in Belfast in January 1841.
 Rev. Henry Cooke, a spokesman for northern Presbyterians, said that "repeal" was "just a discreet word for Rome-ish ascendancy and Protestant extermination."
 He went on to comment that O'Connell was a "great, bad man engaged in a great, bad cause...".
 O'Connell abandoned his plans to enter Belfast in the midst of a large crowd of supporters.
 Anticipating trouble, troops and artillery were called into town to quell any unrest.
 O'Connell slipped into Belfast on 16 January in disguise.
 He did not attempt to leave his hotel in Donegall Place to attend mass.
 He appeared on the balcony of Kern's Hotel on 19 January to speak to a crowd while wearing a flamboyant, repeal-themed outfit complete with white velvet collar and embroidered shamrocks, wolf hounds and round towers.
 The crowd was mixed, with people either jeering or cheering O'Connell in a cacophony of sound so loud that O'Connell's speech could not be heard.
 That night, O'Connell attended an event in the May Street Music Hall, while some Belfast locals outside pelted each other with stones and others smashed windows.
 One stone went through the window at the Kern's Hotel, where O'Connell was staying, and shattered the great chandelier inside.
 At the office of The Vindicator, the repeal journal in Belfast, it was reported that hardly a pane of glass was left unbroken by rioters, who had to be repelled by the police.
 O'Connell left Belfast the next day, escorted by four cars full of police.
 A few days later, Rev. Cook, speaking to a crowd of supporters, extolled the growth of industry and population in Belfast and connected its prosperity directly to its being a part of the United Kingdom.